Maxx Crosby: Personal life

 In March 2020, Crosby checked into rehab for alcoholism.
-In February 2022, Crosby got engaged to Rachel Washburn, and they welcomed their first child on October 13, 2022.
-On March 4, 2023, Crosby and Washburn married in Nevada.
+In February 2022, he got engaged to Rachel Washburn, and they welcomed their first child on October 13, 2022.
+On March 4, 2023, Crosby and Washburn got married in Nevada.

 In 2023, Crosby tattooed his chest with the words "Be Legendary" with pictures of Muhammad Ali, Kobe Bryant, Michael Jordan and an image of his daughter as an infant.

-On April 14, 2025, Crosby was hired as the assistant general manager for the Eastern Michigan University football program.
+On April 14, 2025, Crosby was hired as the assistant general manager for the Eastern Michigan University football program, making him the first active NFL player to hold a college football personnel position.

+Crosby is a minority shareholder in the Premier League soccer club Leeds United.